 We remain so grateful for your support and thank you for your continued contributions!
-You may drop off checks at the office or mail them.
-Click on the Donate Now button (to your right) and you will be allowed to make a one time or recurring gift.
+You may drop off checks (or cash) at the office or send them by mail.
+You may also click on the Donate Now button (to your right) where you can make a one time or a recurring gift.

 I will not be making pastoral visits except on a case by case basis.
 This decision is especially hard for me but given my exposure from my wife’s vocation, it seems prudent for me to enforce this social distancing.
-Please call, text or email with any pastoral concerns/emergencies, and we will decide how best to approach it.
+Please call, text or email with any pastoral concerns or emergencies, and we will decide how best to approach it.

 SPECIAL FOOD PANTRY INFORMATION

 The Botetourt Food Pantry is operating at normal hours Saturday 9:30-12:00, but the distibution will be done as a drive through process.
 Clients are asked to stay in their cars and volunteers bring the food out to you.
 Food will be already boxed up.
 We ask clients and volunteers to stay at home if you have any symptoms.
 We appreciate your patience, as we want to keep our volunteers and clients safe.Virtual Service Schedule and Zoom Information >

 The Botetourt Food Pantry received bags and bags of donated food from a local family on November 18th.
 Here is their "story".